nealmcb/ColoradoRLA/README.md

 In Colorado, citizen Audit Boards examine a random sample of original paper ballots from an election, comparing the votes marked on each original paper ballot with the electronic representation of votes recorded by the vote tabulation system.
 Under most circumstances, this method requires auditing far fewer ballots than a full hand recount or fixed-percentage audit, while also providing strong statistical evidence that the outcome of the election was correct.

-# Docker Quick Start
+# Development Quick Start

-Primarily used to spin up the system for development in a controlled way.
-This is a work in progress but is usable.
+We publish Docker containers for the three major components of the system, built automatically from the `master` branch.

+You can use these containers to get started working on a single piece of the system.

 ## Requirements